Is it possible to put the Made in France label on your website?

 If you are a French company, you should check whether the printing of your visuals on the products corresponds to 45% of the added value of the final product.

-As far as our print on demand service is concerned, we have chosen not to communicate on Made in France: this would also imply removing the labels already present inside the clothes we offer.
+Regarding our print on demand service, we have chosen not to communicate on Made in France: this would also involve removing the labels already present inside the clothes we offer.

-Moreover, as displaying Made in France products can be considered as deception, we decided not to take any risks: this legal uncertainty should therefore be handled with care.
+In addition, as displaying Made in France products can be considered a deception on the goods, we have decided not to take any risks: this legal uncertainty is therefore to be handled with care.

 In conclusion